Chris3606/GoRogue/GoRogue.Docs/articles/2-to-3-upgrade-guide.md

 ---

 # 2.x To 3.0 Upgrade Guide
 This article is intended to be a useful resource for those that are familiar with GoRogue 2.x, and are looking to upgrade to 3.0, by summarizing/discussing the relevant changes.
+It is not an all-inclusive list of new features, however discusses particularly breaking changes and some useful new features.

 # Upgraded to .NET Standard 2.1
 One of the biggest changes in GoRogue 3 is that it has moved to support a minimum .NET Standard version of .NET Standard 2.1, for reasons pertaining to run-time performance and C# language feature support.
 This affects the minimum versions of various runtimes required to use GoRogue as described in [this Microsoft table](https://docs.microsoft.com/en-us/dotnet/standard/net-standard).